AkshaySG14/Dark-and-Light/README.md

 not terribly difficult to comprehend.

 The basic controls of the game are as follows: WASD keys for movement and a mouse for rotating the flashlight and turning it on/off.

+Credits: Thanks to Codeman38 for the font used in the game.

+MADE BY AKSHAY SUBRAMANIAM